-On the evening of New Year’s Day 1753, 18-year-old Elizabeth Canning vanished while walking home in London, England.
+On New Year’s Day 1753, 18-year-old Elizabeth Canning vanished while walking home in London, England.
 One month later, she returned—emaciated and filthy—to her family, and recounted the terrifying tale of being robbed and subsequently kidnapped and held hostage after refusing to enter into prostitution.

 Based on Elizabeth's assertion that she had escaped and walked 10 miles—a grueling five-hour journey in her weakened state from where she claimed to have been held—and that she remembered the name “Wells” or “Wills” being spoken during her confinement, police soon identified Susannah Wells and Mary Squires as her captors.
 The court, and surrounding community, stood by Canning's account; Wells and Squires were convicted of kidnapping and sentenced in February of 1753.
 In a shocking twist, however, another judge later found Canning guilty of perjury—releasing Wells and Squires and sentencing Canning in 1754 to one month imprisonment and another seven years in exile.